The SEO buzzword has been

-should be sure to optimize at least one main page on his website.
+should optimize at least one main page on his/her website.

 1.